stitchdata/docs/_database-integrations/other/ssh-for-amazon-web-services.md

       Keep the name of the VPC handy - you'll need it to complete the next step.

-  - title: "Create a bastion in your VPC"
+  - title: "Create an SSH server in your VPC"
-    anchor: "create-bastion-in-vpc"
+    anchor: "create-ssh-server-in-vpc"
     content: |
-      In this step, you’ll launch an EC2 instance to serve as the SSH bastion.
+      In this step, you’ll launch an EC2 instance to serve as the SSH server.
 This publicly accessible instance will act as an intermediary, forwarding the traffic from Stitch through an encrypted tunnel to the database in the private subnet.

       **Note**: This instance must reside in the same VPC as the database.
 Refer to [Step 1](#verify-database-vpc) if you aren't sure which VPC to use.